question0914/SearchEngine/README.md

 # Information Retrieval and Search Engine
-Projects related to information retrieval and search engine.
+Four projects related to information retrieval and search engine.